Anton-Sergeev-EA/Anton-Sergeev-EA/README.md

 ### :man_technologist: About Me :
 I'm a Python developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  from Russian Federatoin.
-- :lightning: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :zap3: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.